How to give an amazing talk

 Make it personal

 If possible, make the talk personal.
 Share a story.
 Open up and be vulnerable.
-It is OK if you feel a little bit uncomfortable doing so.
+It is okay if you feel a little bit uncomfortable doing so.
 The audience wants you to do well and a personal story is a great way to engage.
 It also shows that you really care about the topic.
-The best stories are, where you share a failure.
-Whatever you do, don't exagerate or lie.
+The best stories are where you share a failure.
+Whatever you do, don't exaggerate or lie.
 The story has to be authentic.
 Don't make one up just for the sake of having a story to tell.

 Make beautiful slides